 Motorcycle defects: Poorly designed or defective parts can cause accidents and injury or death to motorcyclists.

 Left Turn Accidents: These types of crashes are often referred to as “T-Bone” collisions and are leading cause of serious motorcycle accidents that result in injuries to the rider.
 Although there are numerous factors that can contribute to crashes resulting from a vehicle operator making a left turn into a motorcyclist, unintentional blindness is cited as a reason a driver turns into a motorcyclist many times.

 The adverse driver, eyewitnesses and responding officers often incorrectly assume that the motorcycle operator should have been more responsible than others involved in the accident.
 Unfortunately, some reports indicate that motorcyclist involved in the accident was speeding or was lane-splitting.
 Lane splitting is where a motorcycle rides between the lanes of stopped traffic or slow-moving vehicles while traveling in the same direction.
 Often times, it is also referred to as stripe riding, filtering, white lining, or lane sharing.

 Often times, it is not the biker but others upon the road disobeying New York’s traffic laws, which leads to motorcycle accidents.
 In NYC, driver negligence is the number one cause of motorcycle accidents.

-With fifteen (15) years of experience, we know how to focus the investigation on showing that the other vehicle’s driver was at fault.
+With more than sixteen (16) years of experience, we know how to focus the investigation on showing that the other vehicle’s driver was at fault.
 Common types of driver negligence include:

 Distracted drivers.
 They have been a long-term problem, but nowadays with mobile cellular phones it has gotten much worse.
 There are thousands of fatal accidents each year related to distracted driving.